Email Processing in Lua

 Overridden metamethods: None

-The table is used for scheduling changes to the message after it is processed (if it is sent to the recipient).
+The table is used for describing changes to be made in the message after it is processed (if it is sent to the recipient).

 Field